 If you do have another class of NYS driver license, your Class M or MJ permit is valid for one year, and you can renew the permit for one additional year.
 To get a new permit after a renewal, you must apply for a new permit and take the motorcycle written test again.

 - 3. A member of the US Armed Forces who completes the MSF Basic Rider Course (BRC) through the military while on active duty outside of New York State can qualify to have their military BRC converted into a NY BRC and receive the road test waiver.
-See the instructions on the web site of the New York State Motorcycle Safety Program or call the MSF at 1-518-384-0045.
+See the instructions on the web site of the New York State Motorcycle Safety Foundation or call the MSF at 1-518-384-0045.